canonical/observability/terraform/modules/tempo/README.md

 Users should ensure that Terraform is aware of the `juju_model` dependency of the charm module.

 To deploy this module with its needed dependency, you can run `terraform apply -var="model_name=<MODEL_NAME>" -auto-approve`.
-This would deploy all Tempo HA solution modules in the same model.
+This would deploy all Tempo components in the same model.

-### High Availability
+### Microservice deployment

 By default, this Terraform module will deploy each Tempo worker with `1` unit.
 To configure the module to run `x` units of any worker role, you can run `terraform apply -var="model_name=<MODEL_NAME>" -var="<ROLE>_units=<x>" -auto-approve`.
 See [Tempo worker roles](https://discourse.charmhub.io/t/tempo-worker-roles/15484) for the recommended scale for each role.